inventage/keycloak-custom/README.md

 - `container`: creates the custom docker image
 - `docker-compose`: provides a sample for launching the custom docker image
 - `extensions`: provides samples for Keycloak SPI implementations
+- `helm`: provides a sample for installing the custom container image in Kubernetes using the Codecentric Helm Chart
 - `server`: provides a Keycloak installation for local development & testing
 - `themes`: provides samples for custom themes